KSriki/AgentRadar/README.md

   with monotonic timing, stagger-on-startup, graceful shutdown, persistent MCP session. ~200 lines of Python; easily replaced with APScheduler or external cron when scale demands it
+- *Two distinct "graphs" in one system* — the knowledge graph (Neo4j, what we know) is categorically different from the orchestration graph (LangGraph StateGraph, how we decide what to do).
+Sharing a word is unfortunate; the README is explicit about the distinction
+- *Graph-aware query generation* — Scout queries derived from current graph state (corroboration, velocity spikes, top authorities).
+The system's curiosity is informed by what it already knows.
+Moves AgentRadar from "agent system executing prescribed searches" to "agent system whose curiosity is informed by what it already knows"
+- *Heterogeneous source adapters under a uniform Scout* — TrendScout proves the Agent Protocol scales to wildly different source shapes (REST search APIs, Algolia, RSS) by funneling them all through a TrendItem common shape
+- *Per-source error isolation validated under real-world flakiness* — four of nine sources had transient HTTP issues on first deployment;
+  the supervisor stayed up, individual fixes were single-file edits, the architecture didn't bend

 ## References